sakshampathak1508/jarvis/README.md

     and it will be done in a span of maximam 30 seconds

-10. Quit or exit from jarvis help: simply say "Quit jarvis" to turn off the jravis and exit from the code
+10. Quit or exit from jarvis help: simply say "Quit jarvis" to turn off the jarvis and exit from the code